One of the less popular books, Esther is full of implicit, historically relevant connections in the post-Exilic landscape of Jewish life.

 Immutable Persian Law

 Perhaps the decree wasn't immutable so much as logistically impossible to rescind in time.
+Maybe it could instill a feeling of instability to be so fickle, and make it seem like an absurd, petty, personal matter, though the king took plenty of opportunities to create that impression.
 Possibly also it was embarrassing to revise it.
 Hence, Mordecai isn't punished for "disobeying the king's commands" (Esther 3:2-5), and presumes Esther would also be spared even if discovered to be a Jew (4:13).
 A possible example of this is the king's inability to refuse to Amestris his brother's wife.
 [Herodotus, Hist.
 9.110] Also, under Persian law, the king had to choose a successor before going on a dangerous expedition.
 This complexity may be reflected by the threat to social structure or possible revolt that rescinding such high commands on an empire-wide level may have had.
 For example, in ancient Athens, someone proposing a new law had a noose around his neck and he was to be hung if the law didn't pass.
 Also, Charondas established a law that no one was to enter the voting assembly armed on pain of death.
 During a crisis (war), he accidentally went in there with his sword to defend, and upon remembering the law threw himself on his own sword to preserve the laws that defended democracy (compare Napoleon's "election" when his soldiers entered the French Senate).

-The fact that Haman couldn't get Mordecai punished for disobeying the king's decree to bow is perhaps also evidence the book is overstating the law's inflexibility for dramatic effect.
+The fact that Haman couldn't get Mordecai punished for disobeying the king's decree to bow is perhaps also evidence the book is intentionally overstating the law's inflexibility for dramatic effect.
 Xerxes is probably unaware of the issue between Haman and Mordecai, explaining why he has the latter led around on a horse by the former (chapter 6).
-Haman wasn't afraid to do this as Mordecai wasn't in Xerxes' favor for having exposed a plot yet.
+Haman wasn't afraid to do this since, as far as he knew, Mordecai wasn't in Xerxes' favor for having exposed a plot yet.

-The fact that the king's scepter can counter the "law" that an uninvited approaching him must be killed (Esther 4:11), shows that we're dealing with a policy out of convenience and personal preference, rather than an irreversible course of action.
+The fact that the king's scepter can counter the "law", if that isn't an expression for the king's whims, that an uninvited approaching him must be killed (Esther 4:11; cf. Herodotus, Hist.
+3.31 - the Persian king can do what he likes), shows that we're dealing with a policy out of convenience and personal preference, rather than an irreversible course of action.
 Hence Mordecai can create the same decrees with the ring (8:8), but hardly would that make him more powerful than the king.
 Another example is that Haman does not immediately try to punish Mordecai for violating the king's law (3:2).
 Esther 3:5 does say that he wanted to take his anger out on all Jews, but in 5:13 he acts as if he's completely impotent against Mordecai whom he clearly would like to see dead, so it's a wonder why it takes the advice of others (5:14) for him to do this.
 They probably gave him specific advice as to how to ask this, but again, this shows that the king's command wasn't so irrevocable, as Haman is there asking something of the king due to his status, not because Mordecai broke the law.

 One can wonder some things about the story.
 Why does Mordecai have an issue bowing to Haman?
 Without a doubt he would've had to bow and do "obeisance" to Haman, the highest official, especially at the Palace Gate if one had to do this on the road.
 [Herodotus, Hist.
 1.134.1] The fact that Mordecai was a Jew, would've infuriated Haman even more not because of the alleged Amalekite-Jewish hatred, but because the farther one lived from the Persians (e.g. distant Judea), the less respected their rank was.
 [Herodotus, Hist.
 1.134.2] Yet only the king could physically harm nobles (and probably officials).
 [Herodotus, Hist.
 3.155.2] (which would have to be justifiable, seeing Zopyrus' desertion was believed; also Masistes over his wife's mutilation) Mordecai's reason is given based on his ethnicity, so he must've interpreted the bow as sacrilegious, just as the Greeks did, even if it may not have had such implications.
 The problem is he would've certainly had to do this for the king after he becomes his highest official.
 Perhaps there was something in Haman's attitude he didn't agree with.
-The book spares curious details like this sometimes (e.g. how Haman overheard the eunuchs' plot).
+Maybe he explained his situation to the king who didn't require him to bow, or the king in turn explained to him there was no sacrilege.
+The book spares curious details like this sometimes (e.g. how Haman overheard the eunuchs' plot: perhaps like how Agrippa I's freedman, Eutyches, overhears him expressing a wish for Tiberius's death and the advancement of Caligula, for which Agrippa was imprisoned).

 The citadel at Susa was 15 meters (~30 cubits) above the rest of the city [Yehuda Landy (2011), Purim and the Persian Empire], so Haman likely built it 50 cubits to be able to see it from Xerxes' palace while at Esther's banquet.
 High poles on whom victims were impaled are known from Assyrian reliefs.
 [Karen Radner (2015).
 "High visibility punishment and deterrent: Impalement in Assyrian warfare and legal practice."
 Zeitschrift Für Altorientalische Und Biblische Rechtsgeschichte / Journal for Ancient Near Eastern and Biblical Law, Vol. 21, pp. 110, 113]